Technius/soltype-artifact-public/README.md

    contract and generating constraints only incurs a small overhead and is therefore not counted in this number.

-The output here says that the ops on lines 6, 8, and 12 are safe (due to the contract invariant, require, and contract invariant, resp.).
-Line 7 has an operation in a `require` statement that is marked as "necessary"; this can be safely ignored since we know that it is in fact a runtime overflow check.
+The output here says that the ops on lines 8, 10, and 14 are safe (due to the contract invariant, require, and contract invariant, resp.).
+Note that line 9 is heuristically detected as a runtime overflow check and is not checked for safety.

 ### SemiSolid